jackocnr/intl-tel-input/README.md

 **validationScript**
 Type: `String` Default: `""` Example: `"lib/libphonenumber/build/isValidNumber.js"`
-Enable validation by specifying the URL to the included libphonenumber script.
+Enable validation by specifying the URL to the included isValidNumber.js script.
 This ~200k script is fetched only when the page has finished loading (to prevent blocking), and is then accessible through the public `isValidNumber` function.

 ## Public methods